-Whether by contract, precedent or statute, domestic laws also typically address other, lesser changes in circumstances not foreseen at the time of entering into contractual obligations, although the way in which those laws react to those changes varies from legal system to legal system.

-The differences can be traced or mapped by reference to the primary legal tradition to which those systems pertain.
-For contracts in the Americas, this means either the common law or civil law legal traditions.
-This will only serve our goal to provide commonly shared themes as opposed to a complete, comparative analysis of every jurisdiction.
+Whether by contract, precedent or statute, domestic laws also typically also address other, lesser changes in circumstances not foreseen at the time of entering into contractual obligations, although the way in which those laws react to those changes varies from legal system to legal system, but the differences can be traced or mapped by references to the primary legal tradition to which those systems pertain, which - for contracts in the Americas - means either the common law or civil law legal traditions.
+Of course, this will only serve our goal to provide commonly shared themes, as opposed to a complete, comparative analysis of every jurisdiction.